doubleirish/mybatis-spring-boot/captions.md

 - Provide a brief introduction to MyBatis
 - Demonstrate how to build a simple MyBatis based Data Access Object (DAO)
 - Examine some of the other useful features of Mybatis like Dynamic SQL
+- And See the situation where MyBatis really shines.

 ###  What is MyBatis

+- MyBatis is a persistence framework that is built  on top of the Java JDBC API.

 - The purpose of Mybatis is to reduce the complexity of storing and retrieving data from a relational database .
-- MyBatis is a persistence framework that is built  on top of the JDBC API.
-- It hides away most of the low level complexity you would normally encounter when working with JDBC directly
+- It hides away a lot of the low level complexity you would normally encounter when working with JDBC directly.

 - MyBatis is similar to Hibernate/JPA in that they both help simplify the interaction with the database
-- But where JPA takes an Object Centric approach and generates  SQL behind the scenes , MyBatis instead works with SQL directly and relies on the features of the SQL language , specifically aliases to simplify mapping between c.
+- But where JPA takes an Object Centric approach and generates  SQL behind the scenes , MyBatis instead works with SQL directly and relies on the features of the SQL language , specifically aliases to simplify mapping between DB tables and Java Beans.

-to see an example how SQL aliases could be used

 ### @Select Annotation
- Mybatis piggybacks off of the  built-in "alias" feature in SQL to define the mapping between COLUMN_NAMES in UPPERCASE and Java Bean properties in CamelCase
+ Mybatis cleverly utilizes the  built-in "alias" feature in SQL to help define the mapping between COLUMN_NAMES shown her in UPPERCASE and Java Bean properties shown in CamelCase

 - For example in the SQL shown, the database column "UNAME" has an alias "userName"
 - MyBatis reuses this same native SQL alias feature